-This course explores how public programs, projects and services are conceived, approved, funded and financed; using case studies about environmental, infrastructure and affordable housing projects and activities.
-Students will learn about how resource allocation decisions are made, how public value is determined and how levels of government work with and sometimes against each other as they take action to meet public needs.
+This course explores how public programs, projects and services are conceived, approved, funded and financed.
+We will use case studies about the environment, public infrastructure and affordable housing to explore how public administrators go about conducting the public's business.
+Students will learn about how resource allocation decisions are made; how public value is determined; and, how local, state and federal levels of government work with and sometimes against each other as public managers attempt to meet public needs.